 Bayes models for estimation in stepped-wedge trials with non-trivial ICC patterns

 Continuing a series of posts discussing the structure of intra-cluster correlations (ICC’s) in the context of a stepped-wedge trial, this latest edition is primarily interested in fitting Bayesian hierarchical models for more complex cases (though I do talk a bit more about the linear mixed effects models).
 The first two posts in the series focused on generating data to simulate various scenarios; the third post considered linear mixed effects and Bayesian hierarchical models to estimate ICC’s under the simplest scenario of constant between-period ICC’s.
+Throughout this post, I use code drawn from the previous one; I am not repeating much of it here for brevity’s sake.
+So, if this is all new, it is probably worth glancing at before continuing on.

 [Read More]